ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data center, are more a common request.
 IBM Cloud Private is supporting [federation cross data centers](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Federating_ICP_clusters.md), but you need to ensure to have low latency network connections.
 Also not all deployment components of a solution are well suited for cross data center clustering.

 In Kafka context, the **Confluent** web site presents an interesting article for [kafka production deployment](https://docs.confluent.io/current/kafka/deployment.html).
-One of their recommendation is to avoid cluster that span multiple data centers and specially long distance ones.
+One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones.
 But the semantic of the event processing may authorize some adaptations.
-For sure you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least three nodes.
+For sure you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least three nodes (five nodes for production deployment, so that you can tolerate the loss of one server during the planned maintenance of another).

-When deploying Kafka within kubernetes cluster the following diagram illustrates a minimum HA topology with three nodes for kafka and three for zookeeper:
+When deploying Kafka within kubernetes cluster the following diagram illustrates a minimum HA topology with three nodes for kafka and five for zookeeper:
 ![](kafka-k8s.png)

 This schema illustrates the recommendation to separate Zookeeper from Kafka nodes for failover purpose as zookeeper keeps state of the kafka cluster.
 We use [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
 It uses the labels on pods with a rule like: kafka pod should not run on same node as zookeeper pods.
 Here is an example of such spec: